 \$50M for WiFi for federally-assisted senior housing.
-There is a need to install WiFi in federally-assisted housing communities, and to help residents access internet in their units.
-Most federally-assisted senior housing communities do not have building-wide WiFi, which would allow for telehealth services in common spaces, in individual apartments, help overcome language barrier, and to help residents from outside the building.
+There is a need to install WiFi in federally-assisted housing communities, and to help residents pay for internet in their units.
+Most federally-assisted senior housing communities do not have building-wide WiFi, which would allow for telehealth services in common spaces, in individual apartments, and to help residents from outside the building.
 WiFi would also help Service Coordinators assist and engage residents, and help combat social isolation.